caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 }
 ```

 The above will compile to very similar CIL code to the previous example, but the backing field is now anonymous, and inaccesible to other code without going through the property itself.
 This is referred to as an *auto-implemented property*.
-Because the backing field is inaccessible, you can't have a property that is only half auto-implemented.
-If one of the methods is auto-implemented, the other must be too.
-The main impact of this is that auto-implemented properties must be read-write.
+Because the backing field is inaccessible, you can't have a property that is only half auto-implemented: if one of the methods is auto-implemented, the other must be too.
+The main impact of this is that auto-implemented properties must technically be read-write, although there are limitations described below that can be used to create immutable auto-implemented properties.

 Properties can potentially be more complex than this, and can potentially include any sort of logic in their get and set methods, as in this example: